-Head of Subject: Mr R P Smith
+Head of Subject: Mrs E Charlton

 Business is part of the PPE Faculty.
-We follow the AQA specification which, based upon some independent research of a selection of top Russell Group universities, was viewed as being the preferred choice for institutions such as Warwick, York and Durham Universities due to its academic rigour and subject content.
+We follow the AQA specification which, based upon some independent research of a selection of top Russell Group universities, was viewed as being the preferred choice for institutions such as the University of Warwick, the University of York and Durham University due to its academic rigour and subject content.
 The course will provide students with the key competencies and knowledge to pursue a career in management.
 The focus is upon both long-term strategic and medium-term tactical decision making and the impact of the external environment on business.

 We complement the study of Business with a wider approach involving independent research and presentations by the students to allow them to implement skills they will need both at university and in the business world.
-Students within the department will visit a business, have the opportunity to compete in relevant competitions and attend a revision conference.